 Referral sourcing from people, the human to human referral sourcing part is something that you don’t see many people talking about.

 There is a whole art, but also underlying science to that because it just goes back to why wouldn’t someone give you a referral?

 Critical thinking, so that’s the problem solving, finding a way, being creative.
 Using your internal database effectively is something that most people don’t do.
 I’ve always loved doing it, and then social engineering.

-MG: Agree with all of those! and if I can add something to social engineering, it’s understanding the emotional bank account that Stephen Covey talks about a lot.
+Matt: Agree with all of those!
+And if I can add something to social engineering.
+It’s understanding the emotional bank account that Stephen Covey talks about a lot.

 I think referrals really aren’t utilized anymore.

 There’s actually quite a bit of technology trying to get referrals.
 But they don’t tend to work because you’re not giving anything of value first.

 You’ve got to give a lot to be in a position to ever be comfortable when saying, “Hey.
 Can you give me something back?”